openedx/open-edx-proposals/oeps/oep-0045/decisions/0001-tutor-as-replacement-for-edx-configuration.rst

 5. Support for customizing of the installation, from themes to edx-platform forks, including installation of custom requirements
 6. A documented way to migrate existing deployments from the native installation
+7. Provides an Open edX development environment with features on-par with the official devstack's

 And importantly:

-7. The project must be healthy, with thoughtful technical leadership, a well-organized, maintainable codebase, and an active community
+8. The project must be healthy, with thoughtful technical leadership, a well-organized, maintainable codebase, and an active community